Top 10 Best Sites

 Study

-High amounts of alcohol consumption have often been linked to divorce, but a new study calls this assumption into question.
+High amounts of alcohol consumption have often been linked to divorce, but a certain study calls this assumption into question.

 Researchers reviewing data accumulated by the Norwegian Institute of Public Health found couples that drink about the same amount of alcohol are less likely to divorce than couples where one partner drinks more than the other.